Board of Trustees

 Gregg Lowe

-Gregg LoweGregg Lowe joined Wolfspeed in September 2017 as president and chief executive officer (CEO) to translate the company’s vision and strategy into world-class execution and bottom-line growth.
+Gregg LoweGregg Lowe joined Wolfspeed in September 2017 as president and chief executive officer (CEO) and served in that capacity through November of 2024.

 Prior to Wolfspeed, he served as president and CEO of Freescale Semiconductor, a $5 billion global company with products serving automotive, industrial, consumer and communications markets.
 During his time at Freescale, Lowe led the successful merger with NXP Semiconductors N.V., creating a high-performance, mixed-signal semiconductor industry leader, with combined revenue of more than $10 billion.
 Prior to Freescale, he had a long career spanning 28 years at Texas Instruments including executive roles as senior vice president and leader of the analog business.